Bhavya312007/Encrypter-Decrypter/README.md

     ```bash
     git clone https://github.com/Bhavya312007/Encrypter-Decrypter
     ```
-2. Open `index.html` in your browser to use the encrypter-decrypter tool locally.
+2. Run main.py to use the encrypter-decrypter tool locally.

+3. Make sure to install requirements first

 ## Technologies Used